tmobile/magentaA11y/_checklist-web/form.md

 #### Practical examples
 - Middle initial should be wide enough to accommodate 1 character
 - State abbreviations should be wide enough to accommodate 2 characters
-- Zip code should be wide enough to accommodate 5 characters
+- Zip code must be wide enough to accommodate 5 characters
 - Pin numbers reflect the number of digits expected

 ### Why we stack inputs